-Gadchiroli and Mumbai have maximum malaria cases reported in the state in 2022.
-More than seventy percent cases are from both these districts.
+The Gadchiroli and Mumbai has maximum malaria cases out of state has reported in 2022.
+More than seventy percent cases are from both the district.
 The Maximum falciparum malaria cases are reported from Gadchiroli district followed by Mumbai.

 Water Borne Diseases